yazz/VisualJS/README.md

 ### When will full Postgres realtime support be available?
 The realtime support for Coils is based around the Meteor.js realtime system in that Coils uses a clientside cache connected to a server which contains the full data for each connected client.
+Meteor.js uses a client side cache called MiniMongo which gets updates from the MongoDb server by uses Mongo Oplog tailing to get changes from the Mongo database.

+The first version of Coils realtime database support will use triggers on the database to detect when changes are made.